 Start your journey along The Coastal Way by a visit to Bardsey Island, open for visitors from March until October.
 It is a small island off the Llyn Peninsula and is often referred to as the island of 10,000 saints because it was a place of pilgrimage since the early years of Christianity.
 It is now home to a fabulous diversity of seabirds, seals and dolphins and spectacular scenery.
-Visitors can also discover its fascinating maritime history, including wrecks, smugglers’ caves.
+Visitors can also discover its fascinating maritime history, including wrecks and smugglers’ caves.
 Day trips are available from Porth Meudwy near Aberdaron and self catering properties are also available.
-Trips will take approx. 4 hours and there is the opportunity to stay overnight.
+Trips will take approximately four hours and there is the opportunity to stay overnight.
 Please discuss parking arrangements when booking your boat trip in advance.
 Not suitable for coach parties.

 Criccieth Castle was built on the headland overlooking the sea.
 The ruins of the twin-towered gatehouse now dominate the town.
 The castle was built by Llywelyn the Great (one of the Welsh princes) and it was taken by Edward I’s forces only 50 years later and undertook their own improvements including remodelling the towers.
 Allow about 45 minutes to visit.
 There is a car park for two coaches at Y Maes, LL52 0HS.
-Cadw Explorer Passes are available for 3 or 7 days with special Travel Trade rates.
-Or for pre booked Group Bookings of 15 or more, there is a 10% discount on admission prices.
-Visit Cadw Admissions for more information.

 From Porthmadog take a ride on the Ffestiniog and Welsh Highland Railway, a historic narrow gauge steam railway passing through the stunning Snowdonia countryside.
 It was built to transport the slate from the slate mines of Blaenau Ffestiniog to the port of Porthmadog for onward sailings worldwide.
 Each way takes about one hour.
 If designing an itinerary with a coach, you don’t have to do the return journey.
 Clients can alight at a station stop of your choice which could include Minffordd with easy access to Portmeirion or Tan y Bwlch.
-A short journey to Plas Tan y Bwlch (Snowdonia National Park’s Study Centre) has a garden and tea room (tea room open Easter – October).
+A short journey to Plas Tan y Bwlch (Snowdonia National Park’s Study Centre) has a garden and tearoom (tearoom open Easter – October).
 Visit the website for more information on group travel and coach parties.

 If times allows, visit Llechwedd where clients can either travel deep into the belly of a mine on the Deep Mine Tour, or take an off road adventure with the Quarry Explorer, which takes guests to the top of the man-made summits or the ultimate Slate Mountain Adventure.
 Discover what life was like for a 19th century slate worker and view extreme landscape 1400ft (427m) above sea level.
 Suitable for groups and coach parking.